-The Project sites the proposed residential structure facing Cedar street consistent with the existing street scape.
+The proposed new residential structure will have its primary entrance facing the south property line consistent with the existing street scape and recently built residences at 49 Cedar.

 c) In mixed-use projects, uses are to be located carefully to respect context, e.g. retail should front onto a street, new housing should relate to any adjacent existing residential use etc.